All Episodes

 It happens at least once a day.

-Uh maybe she doesn't understand what I mean by chickification.
+Maybe she doesn't understand what I mean by chickification.

-But I nevertheless, I understand what she's talking about, but let me tell you something.
+But nevertheless, I understand what she's talking about.

-Um chikification means precisely men stop being men.
+Chickification means precisely men stop being men.

-That's the way to the top, PC.
+That's the way to the top?

-PC is destroying this country's destroying institutions left and right.
+This country's destroying institutions left and right.

 And by the way, the spin on Afghanistan has begun in advance of President Obama and his trip to West Point to announce his great war strategy for Afghanistan.

-I asked earlier, I wonder if the Army will detain him while he's there.
+I asked earlier, I wonder if the army will detain him while he's there.

 It's a dream.

-Uh no, it won't happen.
+No, it won't happen.

-War fatigue, I mean it was plummeting.
+I mean, it was plummeting.

 Well, guess what?